MaxVRAM/server-dev/ha-mqtt-1wire/README.md

 <br>

+### Prerequisites
+For this guide I'm assuming you have a Home Assistant Server running on one system, and a separate Raspberry Pi with some form of Debian distro installed and a 1-Wire sensor.
+You'll need sudo/admin access on these systems.
+Apart from that, we're going to build this from scratch.

 ### A Quick MQTT Intro
 MQTT is a protocol for networked message transmission that has two major components:
 * Publisher, which sends the MQTT messages to the Broker